1983 Brazilian Grand Prix: Race

+The race marked the debut in the Formula One World Championship debut for American driver and future Indianapolis 500 winner Danny Sullivan, Italian driver Corrado Fabi, motorcycle road racing World Champion Johnny Cecotto, British constructor RAM.

 Elio de Angelis qualified for the race in his Renault turbo-powered Lotus 93T, but switched to the team's spare car, a Cosworth DFV-powered Lotus 92, when the Renault unit failed on the warm-up lap.
 This was deemed illegal and so he was disqualified.

 Rosberg was disqualified for a push start in the pits, after his car momentarily caught fire during refueling.
 It was the second consecutive Brazilian Grand Prix in which Rosberg was disqualified from second place.
-Curiously, the drivers finishing behind him were not promoted, so the six points for second place were officially not awarded.
+For reasons unknown, FISA did not promote the drivers who finished behind Rosberg, so the six points for second place were officially not awarded.